-Alongside revitalized salmon are revitalized indigenous fishing practices.
-Beliefs and traditions are a very important part of indigenous culture and often reflect a deep understanding and respect for nature.
+Alongside revitalized salmon are revitalized Indigenous fishing practices.
+Beliefs and traditions are a very important part of Indigenous culture and often reflect a deep understanding and respect for nature.
 ONA honours our roots by using holistic traditional practices—handed down from our ancestors.
 The Okanagan Nation has a dedicated group of fishermen who are committed to these methods and harvest for our artisanal fisheries.
 During fish harvest certain parts of the salmon are returned to the river of origin.
-Portions of fish are given as also offered to eagles and owls, again reinforcing strong reciprocal bonds within the broader ecosystem.
+Portions of fish are also offered to eagles and owls, again reinforcing strong reciprocal bonds within the broader ecosystem.

 We are working diligently to ensure that community food distribution occurs when we are able to.
 ONA, through health and wellness coordinators, coordinate with membership, with distribution proportional to membership.
 We are committed to ensuring equal opportunity for all bands and members to access fresh fish.
 In 2016 over 13,000 seine caught fish were distributed for food, social and ceremonial (FSC) distribution.

-As of 2016 we are moving forward to extend the reintroduction program to Okanagan Lake so the salmon have another cold water lake [after Osoyoos and Skaha Lake] to help us build resilience in sockeye salmon stocks.
-Based on its size and depth we could see over thirty thousand spawners per year and optimistically anywhere from 300,000half a million for fisheries harvest would be coming to Okanagan Basin.
+As of 2016, we are moving forward to extend the reintroduction program to Okanagan Lake so the salmon have another cold water lake [after Osoyoos and Skaha Lake] to help us build resilience in sockeye salmon stocks.
+Based on its size and depth, we could see over thirty thousand spawners per year and optimistically anywhere from 300,000 to half a million for fisheries harvest would be coming to Okanagan Basin.
 It has the significant potential to meet food, social, ceremonial needs, providing food security for communities.